ivankovnatsky/textcast-ios-app/README.md

 #### Using Xcode GUI

-1. Open `TextCastApp.xcodeproj` in Xcode
+1. Open `Textcast.xcodeproj` in Xcode
 2. Select an iOS simulator (iOS 18+) from the device dropdown
 3. Press `Cmd+R` to build and run